kamiarkordari/Kidnapped-Vehicle/README.md

 4. **Resampling**: At this step we generate a new set of particles by resampling using particle weights.
 The new set of particles represents the Bayes filter posterior probability.
 This gives us a refined estimate of the vehicles position based on input evidence.

 Update step has these four steps:
 1. For each particle convert measurements to map coordinate
 2. For each observation find the closest landmark
 3. Calculate weight
 4. Accumulate weights for all the observations

+#### Weight Update
+In the weight update step we need to perform observation measurement transformations, along with identifying measurement landmark associations in order to correctly calculate each particle's weight.

+We will first need to transform the car's measurements from its local car coordinate system to the map's coordinate system.
+Since we know the coordinates of the particle from the car's frame of reference we can use this information and a matrix rotation/translation to transform each observation from the car frame of reference to the map frame of reference.

+Next, each measurement will need to be associated with a landmark identifier.
+We associate the closest landmark to each transformed observation.

+Finally, we will use this information to calculate the weight value of the particle.

 ## The code